rdkcentral/rdk-halif-libdrm/docs/pages/libdrm_halSpec.md

 `API` documentation will be provided by Doxygen which will be generated from the header files.

 ### Theory of operation and key concepts
-The `Caller` is expected to have complete control over calling the `LibDRM` `APIs`.
+The `caller` is expected to have complete control over calling the `LibDRM` `APIs`.

-- `DRM` exports `APIs` through `IOCTL`, `LibDRM` is a user mode library to wrap these `IOCTL`s.
-At different stages during the overall lifecycle of a video playback, `DRM` calls are made that communicates with the lower-level `SoC` `DRM` Driver.
-The general steps to use the `LibDRM` are:
+- `DRM` exports `APIs` through `IOCTL`. `LibDRM` is a user mode library to wrap these `IOCTLs`.
+At different stages during the overall lifecycle of a video playback, `DRM` calls are made that communicate with the lower-level `SoC` `DRM` Driver.

 1. `Caller` opens the `DRM` device node.

-- There are several operations (`IOCTL`s) in the `DRM` `API` that either for security purposes or for concurrency issues must be restricted to be used by a single user-space process per device.
-To implement this restriction, `DRM` limits such `IOCTL`s to be only invoked by the process considered the "master" of a `DRM` device, usually called DRM-Master.
+- There are several operations (`IOCTLs`) in the `DRM` `API` that either for security purposes or for concurrency issues must be restricted to be used by a single user-space process per device.
+To implement this restriction, `DRM` limits such `IOCTLs` to be only invoked by the process considered the "master" of a `DRM` device (DRM-Master).
-- Only one of all processes that have the device node (/dev/dri/cardX) opened will have its file handle marked as master, specifically the first calling the `drmSetMaster()` `API`.
-Any attempt to use one of these restricted `IOCTL`s without being the DRM-Master will return an error.
+- Only one of the processes that have the device node (/dev/dri/cardX) opened will have its file handle marked as master, specifically the first one calling the `drmSetMaster()` `API`.
+Any attempt to use one of these restricted `IOCTLs` without being the DRM-Master will return an error.

-2. Then `Caller` calls `drmGetVersion()` `API` to query the driver version information.
-It takes the file descriptor of the `DRM` device as an argument and returns pointer to the `drmVersion` structure which should be freed with `drmFreeVersion()`.
+2. `Caller` shall call `drmGetVersion()` `API` to query the driver version information with the file descriptor of the `DRM` device as an argument and returns pointer to the `drmVersion` structure which should be freed with `drmFreeVersion()`.

 3. The next step is to call `drmModeGetResources()` and get all the `drmModeRes` resources (includes fb, crtc, encoder, connector, etc).
 While `drmModeFreeResources()` call is used to free the memory allocated by a previous call.

-- When a user-space application needs to interact with the `DRM` kernel subsystem for rendering, display, and other graphics-related functionality, it must first obtain a handle to the `DRM` device and retrieve the available resources using `drmModeGetResources()`.
+- When `caller` needs to interact with the `DRM` kernel subsystem for rendering, display, and other graphics-related functionality, it must first obtain a handle to the `DRM` device and retrieve the available resources using `drmModeGetResources()`.
 Once the necessary information is retrieved, and after it is used, `drmModeFreeResources()` should be called to release the allocated resources to prevent memory leaks.

 4. Next call `drmModeGetConnector()`, get the first connected connector(DRM_MODE_CONNECTED). `drmModeConnector()` stores all the supporting mode, choose one from them.